mk-fg/fgtk/README.md

 (plus on top of that, "host ..." misses stuff like IPv4 ARP and IPv6 NDPs for addresses, so is worse than a grep for debug purposes)

+Can be run with `--cm/--color-map` to print all recognized colors, as well as which hosts already use those, if `-m/--map-file` is also specified.

 Mostly useful for debugging "what's going on" and "where do these packets get dropped" type of simple connectivity issues in-between running pings and whatever configuration tweaks.